masakyst/Catalyst-ActionRole-Renderer/README.md

 # DESCRIPTION

-Catalyst::ActionRole::Renderer is Rendering view for Catalyst action
+Catalyst::ActionRole::Renderer is rendering views for Catalyst action

 # SEE ALSO